How To Retire At 63 With Dividend Champions

 - Mary's father, whom she learned from, was a very successful carpenter.
 She wants to stay home and do repairs around the house to save money.

 - The couple moved to Colorado Springs after Ted retired as an accountant and loved the area.
-Instead of going on expensive vacations they've decided to make sure they have good transportation to travel around the state.
+Instead of going on expensive vacations, they've decided to make sure they have good transportation to travel around the state.
 They both love the outdoors and would rather spend a day photographing nature, hiking, fishing, swimming, etc. As a result, vacations should only cost gas, travel supplies, and Ted taking time off from work.
-Luckily, most of the places they love to visit are within a 2-hour drive so Ted doesn't have to take a lot of time off work - if any.
+Luckily, most of the places they love to visit are within a 2-hour drive, so Ted doesn't have to take a lot of time off work, if any.

 Ted and Mary's current life

-Ted retired at 60, and Mary retired at 55.
-They both wanted to move somewhere with a lot of sun and mountains, and a relatively low cost of living.
-They ended up moving to Colorado Springs as it fit all this criteria.
+Ted retired at 60 and Mary retired at 55.
+They both wanted to move somewhere with a lot of sun and mountains and a relatively low cost of living.
+They ended up moving to Colorado Springs, as it fit all these criteria.
 Mary started trying to figure out how to make money online at 62.
 During her research, a friend suggested she learn more about investing by reading on Seeking Alpha.
 Most ploys to make money online are nothing more than a way to waste time.
-Unfortunately, many retirees want to make money online and end up infecting their computer with malware.
+Unfortunately, many retirees want to make money online and end up infecting their computers with malware.

 Following her friend's advice, Mary became an avid reader of Seeking Alpha.
-Most evenings she would browse the site to learn about dividend champions.
+Most evenings, she would browse the site to learn about Dividend Champions.
 She could stay up to date on what happened in the stock market today, but her goal was investing for the long-term with high dividend yields.

 The couple wanted a single story house after they retired and ended up buying a very affordable house in a nice neighborhood.
 They had the benefit of spending a year looking for a good deal in Colorado Springs.